peterkracik/scss-best-practice/README.md

 ```

 #### Vendors
-external css files (if not loaded differently)
+external css files (if not imported differently)

 ### 2. Name them right
 1. All files except the endpoint files should start with the underscore.
 So we'll know they only includes files.